ietf-wg-dnsop/draft-ietf-dnsop-must-not-sha1/draft-ietf-dnsop-must-not-sha1.md

 This document deprecates the use of the RSASHA1 and RSASHA1-NSEC3-SHA1 algorithms for the creation of DNSKEY and RRSIG records.

+It updates RFC4034 and RFC5155 as it deprecates the use of these algorithms.

 --- middle